rhamedy/sample-rest-service/README.md

-# Student Rest Service for Testing Bluediff Cover Plugin
+# Student Rest Service for Testing Diffblue Cover Plugin
-This basic rest service app is used to test the Bluediff Cover plugin.
+This basic rest service app is used to test the Diffblue Cover plugin.

 This is a `Spring Boot 2.1.6` tiny app that includes `webapp, actuator, spring-data-jpa` starts and exposes four (4) endpoints as listed below